palaktest/blog/content/posts/my-surface-pro-journey.md

-Windows 10 is such a fascinating demonstration of a product management team trying desperately to paint enough lipstick on a pig that the enlightened consumer, who has been programmed by Microsoft's competitors to desire and indeed expect a certain UI pedigree, will actually believe that Microsoft is advancing Windows boldly into the current generation of software.
+Windows 10 is such a fascinating demonstration of a product management team trying desperately to paint enough lipstick on a pig that the enlightened consumer, who has been programmed by Microsoft's competitors to desire and indeed expect a certain UI pedigree, will mistake the pig for a show-winning collie trained in CPR.

 What that wide-eyed and naive consumer does not realize is that Windows 10 is just the next thin layer of paint over an aging system that, in each of its many